 - Be transparent and honest.
 The right way to do this will vary depending on the circumstances and brand.
 The restaurant mentioned in the opening was KFC.
 Their response was to launch an “FCK” campaign, which not only diffused the situation but skyrocketed brand sentiment.
 When Starbucks came under fire for discrimination concerns, the brand shut down its stores for team training.

-Test your digital crisis management response plan repeatedly to ensure you’re ready in the event something should happen.
+- Test your digital crisis management response plan repeatedly to ensure you’re ready in the event something should happen.

-If your company faces a digital crisis, bring the team together to discuss what happened after the dust settles.
+- If your company faces a digital crisis, bring the team together to discuss what happened after the dust settles.
 Find out what went well, what went wrong, and how you can do better next time.

-Improve Your Digital Strategies
+Improve Your Digital Marketing and Rebuild Trust

 As a digital marketing consultant, I’m typically retained by companies that want to grow their online footprints and improve their online reputations.
 However, I also address many of the components outlined here as a part of that, such as password tools, monitoring, and protocols.
 If you have questions or want to scale your business through digital marketing, contact me for a complimentary consultation.